bcpierce00/unison/INSTALL.md

 lablgtk3 installed but don't want the GUI built.
 Type `make fsmonitor` to build only the filesystem monitor.

+To install:
+  - set `$PREFIX` in the environment if you don't want /usr/local
+  - optionally set `$DESTDIR`
+  - run `gmake install`.

-To install, `gmake install` should work, assuming `$PREFIX` is set in the environment; `$DESTDIR` is also respected.
-The set of installed files should be
+The set of installed files (paths from the source directory) should be
 ```
 src/unison              (the main executable for TUI/CLI)
 src/unison-gui          (the main executable for GUI)